University of California, Agriculture and Natural Resources

 The ability to work with clientele across a wide range of socio-economic classes and ethnicities is essential.

-To be successful, the CE Advisor requires skills in the following area:
+To be successful, the CE Advisor requires skills in the following areas:

 Technical Competence and Impact

-The candidate should have a deep understanding of agronomy and weed management and be able to design and implement a program that leads to positive changes and impact within the community and beyond.
+The candidate should have a deep understanding of horticulture and be able to design and implement a program that leads to positive changes and impact within the community and beyond.
 There is an expectation that advisors evolve and grow across their career and respond to changes in the industry and by clientele.